Nawaz2000/your-birthday/README.md

 4. **Upgradability:** Because of it's loosely coupled architecture, it is very easy and convenient to add new features  .

 # Installation
-There are two ways of running the app:
+There are two ways of running the app:<br/>
 **A. Run on web**

 1. Open any web browser (most preferably chrome)